cde-ev/cdecao/readme.md

 `courses` list.
 In the example, Anton chose "Another Course" as his first choice, "Example Course" as his second choice (which is a nonsense-example, since he is instructor of that course) and the (not shown) seventh course in the list as his third choice.

+`room_offset` and `fixed_course` are optional values for each course.
+They default to `0` resp. `false`.
+The value of `room_offset` is always added to the number of planned course attendees of this course, when checking if the course would fit a specific room.
+A course with `fixed_course = true` will always take place; the algorithm is not allowed to consider cancelling it (of course, this might impair the optimal solution or even make the problem infeasible).

 The default output format of `cdecao` is a very simple JSON file, which contains the index of the course of each participant in the order of the participants' appearance in the input file: